jemysh007/jemysh007/Deploy-Laravel-App-on-Ubuntu-Apache.md

 2. Configured your `.env` file for database and environment settings.
 3. Applied Laravel migrations and database seeders.
 4. Configured SSL using Let's Encrypt.
-5. Enabled PM2 for managing background tasks or queues if necessary.

 ---